davenverse/shellfish/docs/wiki/file_manipulation.md

 ## File operations

-Working directly with files is a common need in many scripting scenarios.
-This library provides essential functions for renaming, moving, and copying files, allowing you to efficiently manage and organise your data.
+Shellfish provides essential functions for renaming, moving, and copying files, allowing you to efficiently manage your data.
+These are especially useful in scripting scenarios.

 ### `copy`